DeLuks2006/Pipedream/README.md

 ## $$\text{About:}$$

 Nothing special.
-Just a fully recursive portable executable (PE) loader written in C.
+Just a fully recursive portable executable (PE) loader written in C++.

 The idea for this project popped up in my head while solving random easy Codewars problems with recursion to practice for my exam, the exact thought was: